cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-survey.md

 ### State and Mega-County Estimates

-State estimates are somewhat complicated by the multi-resolution nature of sampling within a state: recall that we run surveys directly in each state and all of its counties with more than 100,000 populations.
+State estimates are somewhat complicated by the multi-resolution nature of sampling within a state: recall that we run surveys in each state overall and in each county with a population greater than 100,000.
 We use a Bayesian approach to combine state and county level surveys into a state-level community %CLI estimate.

 For *every* county $$i$$ in the state, irrespective of whether the county was surveyed, let $$(Y_{c,i},N_{c,i})$$ represent the number of observed yes and no